Tuition & Fees

 Tuition Payment Policy

-Payment Plan Details.
-Signing up for a FTPP allows you to pay that quarter’s tuition and fees in monthly installments over a period of one or two months, depending on when you register and sign up for the plan.
-The nonrefundable quarterly fee for this service is $40, and no interest is charged.
+Fuller Tuition Payment Plan.
+Fuller offers the Fuller Tuition Payment Plan (FTPP) to students who would like to make monthly payments to their student account instead of paying the full balance due at one time.
+Signing up for a FTPP allows you to pay the tuition and fees for that quarter in monthly installments over a period of one or two months (the English DMiss and DMIN are usually three months), depending on when you register and sign up for the plan.
+The nonrefundable quarterly fee for this service is $40 and a student is not responsible for any interest that accrues while they are on the payment plan.
 Payments are made directly to Fuller via automatic withdrawal, mail, or online.
-Payments are due on the 5th of each month and a fee of $35 is charged for each late payment.
+Payments are typically due the 5th of each month and a fee of $35 is charged for each late payment.

 Overdue Accounts Policy

 Students whose tuition, housing or bookstore accounts are not current will not be able to register for the next quarter, receive diplomas, or have transcripts issued.
-The seminary, in accordance with its goals of maintaining only current student accounts and encouraging faithful financial stewardship among students, may turn any student account that is delinquent 45 or more days over to professional collection agencies.
+The seminary, in accordance with its goals of maintaining only current student accounts and encouraging faithful financial stewardship among students, may turn any student account that is delinquent 45 or more days over to a professional collection agency.
+Once the account is transferred to a professional agency, you then have to deal directly with that agency.
+At that point, Fuller Seminary can no longer negotiate with you about the account in question.
+Turning an account over to collections will adversely affect your credit standing.
+If you foresee problems in making payments, contact Student Financial Services so they can try to help you work things out before they have to take such drastic measures.